-Dungeons and Dragons Online Rating:
+Dungeons and Dragons Online score:

-Dungeons and Dragons Online Screenshot:
+Dungeons and Dragons Online screenshots:

 Dungeons and Dragons Online

-Dungeons and Dragons Online Review:Developed by Turbine for Windows.
+Dungeons and Dragons Online review:Developed by Turbine for Windows.

 Dungeons & Dragons Online®: Eberron Unlimited™ (or DDO for short) is now a free mmorpg.
 Set in the vast and dangerous online world of Eberron, gamers discover hidden treasure, pummel monsters, and look to evade traps left behind by an ancient race.
 By leveraging the most active, most realistic combat system of any online game, DDO players deliver and feel every blow that goes into a baddie’s demise.

 The DDO store is a vendor within DDO, where you can spend your hard-fought points or real, hard-earned dollars (if you wish) to enhance your gaming experience.
 While the best gear can still only be found by adventuring in-game, the store offers a bevy of convenience items, in addition to premium content modules, extra character slots, hirelings, potions, unique character customization, and much more than this page will allow us to list!
 Items in the DDO store are purchased with Turbine Points.

 Dungeons & Dragons Online offers a unique and refreshing take when it comes to battle.
 Known as the Active Combat system, fighting in DDO is unlike anything you’ve ever seen in an MMO.
 DDO gives you the ability to feel the action at your fingertips as your skill is truly tested!
 Monsters can see and hear you, adding entirely new elements to an already advanced system -- for no longer is combat relegated to simply pressing your number keys.